sudosammy/knary/README.md

 >Like "Canary" but more hipster, which means better 😎😎😎

 knary is a canary token server that notifies a Slack/Discord/Teams/Lark channel (or other webhook) when incoming HTTP(S) or DNS requests match a given domain or any of its subdomains.
-It also supports functionality useful in offensive engagements including subdomain blacklisting.
+It also supports functionality useful in offensive engagements including subdomain denylisting, working with Burp Collaborator, and running from a container.

 ![knary canary-ing](https://github.com/sudosammy/knary/raw/master/screenshots/canary.gif "knary canary-ing")